-The NAHL's dedication to player development is demonstrated by the league's high-profile annual exposure events like the NAHL Showcase and the NAHL Top Prospects Tournament, which have evolved into hockey's most prominent and popular of its kind and are a must-see for NCAA programs and NHL teams alike.
+The NAHL's dedication to player development is demonstrated by the league's high-profile annual exposure events like the NAHL Showcase in September, the NAHL Top Prospects Tournament in February and the NAHL Robertson Cup Championship in May, which have all evolved into hockey's most prominent and popular of its kind and are a must-see for NCAA programs and NHL teams alike.

 During the 2016-17 season, the NAHL set a new single-season record with 305 NCAA commitments, with 70% of those being NCAA Division I commitments.
 In addition, seven NAHL players were listed in the final NHL Central Scouting rankings for the 2017 NHL Draft and three NAHL players that played in the league this past season were selected in the 2017 NHL Entry Draft.
 Over the course of the last five seasons, 1,200 NAHL players have made NCAA commitments and 17 have been drafted into the NHL.